V4Fire/Client/src/base/b-virtual-scroll/README.md

 You can use `dbConverter` to convert data to match this interface.

-To specify what kind of component to render, you have to use the `option` property.
+To specify what kind of component to render, you have to use the `item` property.
 Mind, the property can be defined as a string or function.

 ### Manual data display control